isamacode2/Incident-Response-Toolkit/README.md

 If this toolkit empowers you in your crusade against cyber villains, honor it with a star ⭐.
 Spread its glory to allies far and wide.

-For counsel, alliances, or collaborative magics, reach through the arcane ethers of GitHub or [your-email].
+For counsel, alliances, or collaborative magics, reach through the arcane ethers of GitHub or via email on my profile.

 ---